A Stochastic Method for Solving Time-Fractional Differential Equations: Description of the Probabilistic Method

 where $X_0=i$.
 Here $\mathds{E}$ is the expected value with respect to the joint distribution function of the random variables $T$ and $\eta$, where $\eta$ is the number of events occurring between $0$ and $t$. \end{theorem}

-\begin{proof} Our goal is to prove that the expected value of the functional of the stochastic process $X_t$ in (\ref{prob_rep}) coincides with the vector solution $\vec{y}$.
+\begin{proof} Our goal is to prove that the expected value of the functional of the stochastic process $X_t$ in (\ref{prob_rep}) coincides with the vector solution $\vec{y}(t)$.
 As a first step in the proof, it is required to compute the joint distribution function of the random variables $T$ and $\eta$.
 This function depends on the probability of jumping from state $i$ to state $j$ at time $t$, $\mathds{P}(X_t=j|X_0=i)$.
-Let us define $\mat{P}$ as the probability matrix such that $\mat{P}(t)=(p_{ij})=\mathds{P}(X_t=j|X_0=i)$, then it holds that
+Let us define $\mat{P}$ as the probability matrix with entries $p_{ij}$ given by $p_{ij}=\mathds{P}(X_t=j|X_0=i)$, then it holds that

 where $t_i$ corresponds to the instant of time of a first event when the state is $i$.
 Here the function $f_i(s) = -d_i\, s^{\alpha-1}\,E_{\alpha,\alpha}(d_i\, s^{\alpha})$ is a density function.
 In fact, it satisfies that